Autocar India

 March 2026 car sales: Tata stays ahead of Mahindra; Nissan sees highest growth

-The City, Amaze and Elevate make up Honda’s current line-up in India.
+The City, Amaze and Elevate make up Honda’s current portfolio in India.
 Honda has also indicated plans to expand its lineup, with its first battery electric vehicle, the Honda 0 Alpha, now undergoing pan-India testing ahead of its planned introduction.

 JSW MG Motor